zhangys11/odn/README.md

-# TODO

-intall torch, sys.path.insert(0, ...)

 # About

 We provide a set of object detection neural network training and evaluation functions.
 We currently support Faster-RCNN, SSD and YOLO(v5).
 An infant funuds image object detection application is provided.
 NOTE: Faster-RCNN and SSD require tf 1.x.
-It may be painful get things running.
+SSD can run under tf 2.x using 'import tensorflow.compat.v1 as tf'.
+FRCNN may be painful to get running.
 We recommend using the latest YOLO v5.

 # Credit